vaibhavmishra1/atomicmath/README.md

   compact lessons about what worked and what failed
 ```

 This is global memory, not question-wise memory.
-A new seed can benefit from
+New seeds benefit from lessons
-lessons learned on older seeds.
+learned on previous generations.

 Only a small top-K memory set is shown to the generator:

 - top success memories;
 - top failure memories;
 - topic-matched memories are prioritized;
-- old/low-weight memories are kept in storage but not necessarily shown.
+- old or low-weight memories remain in storage without being promoted into the
+  active prompt context.

-This prevents the prompt from growing forever while still allowing the system to
+This keeps the prompt bounded while preserving reusable knowledge from prior
-learn from previous attempts.
+generations.

 See [`docs/03-global-mutation-memory.md`](docs/03-global-mutation-memory.md).